vnmabus/dcor/docs/development.rst

 Contributing guide
 ------------------

-The guide for contributors is in the repo: https://github.com/vnmabus/dcor/blob/develop/CONTRIBUTING.md.
+The guide for contributors is in the repository: https://github.com/vnmabus/dcor/blob/develop/CONTRIBUTING.md.

 Building the documentation